framework-one/framework-one.github.io/source/documentation/4.0/using-di-one.markdown

 When you create the bean factory, you can optionally supply a second argument that is a struct containing configuration for DI/1.
 At present, DI/1 understands the follow configuration options:

 * `constants` - struct - defaults to `{}`.
 DI/1 will use any name/value pairs specified here to provide _beans_ that resolve to the specified values.
 This can be used to provide resolution for constructor arguments that need values which are not actual beans.
-See also `addBean()` in the **Customization** section that follows.
+See also `declare()` in the **Customization** section that follows.
 * `exclude` - array - defaults to `[]`.
 DI/1 will ignore any CFCs whose file path contains the strings in this array.
 DI/1 always excludes paths containing `/WEB-INF` and `/Application.cfc`, as well as various FW/1 and DI/1 framework files.
 The strings are not case-sensitive.
 * `initMethod` - string - If specified, identifies a method name on beans that DI/1 will attempt to call (with no arguments) on each bean after its dependencies have been injected.
 * `liberal` - boolean - default to `false`.
 If `true`, treat folder names ending in `ies` as plurals (of names ending in `y`, e.g., `libraries` would be treated as the plural of `librarie` by default, but with `liberal : true`, it would be treated as the plural of `library`).